 This healing was made possible by lucky timing, constant support, and immense privilege.
 I am ever grateful to have had this opportunity.
-It also took a lot of hard work, and I mention all this because I am glad daily to have done that work.
-It gave me tools and habits that I lean on every day.
+It also took a lot of hard work, and I mention all this because I am glad every day to have done that work.
+It gave me tools and habits that I lean on daily.
+Motherhood with chronic illness is a huge commitment.
 It’s tough, with a baby, to find moments to cook or exercise, for example.
-I spent years perfecting the recipes and workouts developed during my healing year so that they are now second-nature.
+I spent years perfecting the recipes and workouts developed during my healing year so that they are now second nature.
 I can’t imagine trying to figure out all of that as a new parent.

 I think rationally I knew this on some level, but I continue to be floored (sometimes literally!) by how drastically my body was altered by pregnancy.
 I have seen my body change from illness over the years –